gap-packages/grape/README.md

 ===============================

-GRAPE is a GAP package for computing with graphs and groups, by Leonard H. Soicher, with contributions from Steve Linton, Alexander Hulpke, Jerry James and Max Horn, and including Brendan McKay's nauty (Version 2.8.6) package.
+GRAPE is a GAP package for computing with graphs and groups, by Leonard Soicher, with contributions from Steve Linton, Alexander Hulpke, Jerry James and Max Horn, and including Brendan McKay's nauty (Version 2.8.6) package.